facebookarchive/caffe2/_docs/getting-started/mac.md

 zeromq
 ```

-### Brew and Pip Install Path
+## Brew and Pip Install Path

 Follow these instructions if you want to build Caffe2 without Anaconda.
 Make sure when you use pip that you're pointing to a specific version of Python or that you're using environments.
+You can check which version of pip that you are using with `which pip` and `pip --version`.

 ```bash
 brew install \